Frederick, Prince of Wales: Domestic life

 Quickly accumulating large debts, Frederick relied for an income on his wealthy friend George Bubb Dodington.
-The prince's father refused to make him a financial allowance of the size that the prince considered should have been his.
+Frederick's father had refused to meet his request for an increased financial allowance.
 Frederick's public opposition to his father's government continued; he opposed the unpopular Gin Act 1736, which tried to control the Gin Craze.
 Frederick applied to Parliament for an increased financial allowance, and public disagreement over the payment of the money drove a further wedge between parents and son.
 Frederick's allowance was raised, but by less than he had asked for.

 In June 1737, Frederick informed his parents that Augusta was pregnant, and was due to give birth in October.
 Traditionally, royal births were witnessed by members of the family and senior courtiers to guard against supposititious children.
 But in fact, Augusta's due date was earlier.
-When she went into labour in July, the Prince snuck her out of Hampton Court Palace in the middle of the night and forced her to ride 21 km in a rattling carriage to St James's Palace, so that the King and Queen could not be present at the birth.
+When she went into labour in July, the Prince sneaked her out of Hampton Court Palace in the middle of the night and forced her to ride 21 km in a rattling carriage to St James's Palace, so that the King and Queen could not be present at the birth.
 When they learned of the Prince's action, George and Caroline were horrified.
 With a party including two of her daughters and Lord Hervey, the Queen rushed to St James.
 There, Caroline was relieved to discover that Augusta had given birth to a "poor, ugly little she-mouse" rather than a "large, fat, healthy boy".
 That made a supposititious child unlikely, since the baby was so pitiful.
 The circumstances of the birth deepened the estrangement between mother and son.

 Frederick was banished from the king's court, and a rival court grew up at Frederick's new residence, Leicester House, where his father and mother had themselves lived after becoming estranged from George I. His mother fell fatally ill at the end of the year, but the king refused Frederick permission to see her.
 Frederick became a devoted family man, taking his wife and children to live in the countryside at Cliveden, where he fished, shot, and rowed.
 In 1742, Robert Walpole left office, and the realignment of the government led to a reconciliation between father and son, as Frederick's friends in Parliament gained influence.

 After the Jacobite Rising of 1745, Frederick met Flora MacDonald, who had been imprisoned in the Tower of London for aiding the escape of the Rising's leader Charles Edward Stuart, and helped to secure her eventual release.
 In 1747, Frederick rejoined the political opposition, and the king responded by dissolving Parliament.
 In the subsequent early general election, Frederick's allies lost.